tecfu/.vim/README.md

 # vimrc

-Configuration files for the Vim > 8
+Configuration for Vim > 8

 - Syntax highlighting / debugging for the following:
   - nodejs / javascript